7 Ways to Stop Wasting Time at Home

 Morning Routines: A well-structured morning sets the tone for the entire day.
 I think everyone deserves quiet alone time first thing, but if you aren’t an early riser, that’s okay, too.
 I personally unload my dishwasher and start a load of laundry every morning.

 Dinner Routines: Have dinner at the same time every day.
 At the same time.
 Every day.
 You now never need to think about when to serve dinner again.
+Congratulations!
 Beyond the serving, know what time to start it.
 And maybe get into a little mini-habit of double-checking every morning to make sure you have everything you need.
-That way, if you don’t, you can get it or change your plans.
+(And yes, I believe you should be eating at home just about every day.)

 Brief Daily Clean: The idea here is ‘little and often.’
-Instead of letting chores pile up, a brief daily cleaning routine—maybe just 15 minutes—can keep the house in order.
 This could be as simple as a quick vacuum, wiping down surfaces, or decluttering a specific area.
 The key is to do it every day and make it automatic.

 The beauty of routines lies in their power of repetition.
 Doing something daily not only becomes a habit but also second nature.
-Tasks that once felt hard become automatic.
 Try it, and you’ll see ❤️.

 4. Delegating

-Assigning Chores: Every household member can play a part, no matter how small.
-Little ones might be responsible for putting away their toys, while older children can help with dishes, vacuuming, or even cooking simple meals.
+Assigning Chores: Little ones might be responsible for putting away their toys, while older children can help with dishes, vacuuming, or even cooking simple meals.
 Above all, do not give your children dumb “fun” chores.
 These chores should be actually useful to you.
 Okay?
 Okay.

 Outsourcing Tasks: Consider grocery delivery or curbside pickup services.
-These can be lifesavers, especially on particularly busy weeks or when managing kids’ schedules.
-Similarly, while regular cleaning might be manageable, occasional deep cleaning or specific tasks like carpet cleaning can be outsourced to professionals.
+And while regular cleaning might be manageable, occasional deep cleaning or specific tasks like carpet cleaning can be outsourced to professionals.
 I’m not saying everyone can or should do this.
 But maybe you can.
 I used to ask for professional window cleaning for my birthday.
 It was a gift of time to myself.

 Trading Skills with Friends: Think of it as a skill swap.
-Maybe you’re great at organizing wardrobes, while a friend excels at gardening.
+Maybe you’re great at organizing wardrobes, while your friend has a great meal prep system she can teach you.
 Consider trading tasks for a day.
 It can be fun to get things done and learn something new.

 You can use all these strategies or just one.
 But please stop doing everything yourself.